Horsens: Culture

 Peter Sørensen from the Social Democrats is mayor of Horsens.

 Vitus Bering, the famous Russian Navy captain, was born here.

+Horsens also has a wide variety of street art, including Sculpture Alley, murals, and gable paintings.

 Education

 The largest educational institution in Horsens is VIA University College, which offers a wide range of engineering, technical and business programmes for Danish and International students.
 In the summer of 2020, VIA University College accepted 1066 new students.
 That was 2.1% more than the number of students that were accepted to the university the year before.

 Sport

 Horsens is the home to professional football club AC Horsens who play in the Danish Superliga.
 Their home ground is the 10,400 capacity CASA Arena Horsens.

-It was planned that in 2015, the CASA Arena would host Motorcycle speedway when it would hold the Speedway Grand Prix of Denmark for the first time, taking over as host from the Parken Stadium in Copenhagen which had held the Speedway Grand Prix event from 2003 to 2014.
+From 2015 to 2018, the CASA Arena hosted motorcycle speedway, when it held the Speedway Grand Prix of Denmark, taking over as host from the Parken Stadium in Copenhagen, which had held the Speedway Grand Prix event from 2003 to 2014.
+Frederikslyst Speedway was another speedway venue located approximately 8 kilometres south west of the town, off the Frederikslystvej in the forest (55°48′47″N 9°43′23″E).
+It held the final of the Danish Individual Speedway Championship in 1995.

 Horsens is also home to professional basketball team Horsens IC who play in Basketligaen.
 The team plays at Forum Horsens which has a capacity of 3,300.
 The team has won the league 6 times most recently in 2014–15 and 2015–16 as well as winning the Danish Men's Basketball Cup 3 times most recently in the 2014–15 season.